dudash/openshift-workshops/www/3.3/offline/workshop-lab8-labels.md

 Here, at the top, you can see the labels on this pod

 <blockquote>
-Click vertically stacked "..." button, then click "Edit" the pod
+Click "Actions" button, then click "Edit YAML" for the pod
 </blockquote>
 <p><img src="{{ site.baseurl }}/www/3.1/offline/screenshots/oseoffline-lab-labels-podedit.png" width="500"/></p>
 You will see all the labels under the metadata->labels section.